 Hawryluk eats the same thing almost every time he's at the fast-food restaurant, which recently went mostly GMO-free.
 He orders what he calls the Impeccabowl, a "burrito bowl consisting of white rice, chicken, guacamole, and lettuce with Tabasco chipotle sauce on top."
 Hawryluk goes into great detail about his choice of those particular ingredients and the order in which they go into the bowl in the FAQ section of his blog.
 To prove he's doing this, he posts a photo daily of his meal along with a receipt.
 He usually only eats one of his daily meals at Chipotle.

 What I'm finding interesting about all the attention he's getting is his response.
-If you take a look at his Twitter feed (@waryhulk), you can tell he doesn't just like that Chipotlife has gone viral; he thinks it's hysterical.
+If you take a look at his Twitter feed (@waryhulk; now deleted), you can tell he doesn't just like that Chipotlife has gone viral; he thinks it's hysterical.